What are the Most Addictive Drugs?

 4. Social problems and risky use: This includes neglecting responsibilities, continuing use despite relationship problems, and using in dangerous situations.

-What are the Most Addictive Drugs: The Addictive Potential of Different Substances
+What are the Most Addictive Drugs?: The Addictive Potential of Different Substances

 1. Opioids: Substances like heroin, fentanyl, and prescription painkillers are highly addictive.
 This is due to their powerful pain-relieving and euphoric effects.